lvguowei/pattern_oriented_software_architecture/README.md

-#This is a play ground repo in which I implement patterns in the book <Pattern-Oriented Software Architecture> in java.
+#This is a play ground repo in which I implement patterns in the book 'Pattern-Oriented Software Architecture' in java.

 ##Also this is done in the style of literate programming.
 - Editor of choice: Emacs and Org-mode